 Ingredients:

-- 1 cup non-fat milk, (or milk of your choice which contains protein) heated to 105 - 115°F
+- 1 cup non-fat milk (or nut milk), heated to 105 - 115°F

-- 1 Tablespoon instant dry yeast
+- 1 tablespoon instant dry yeast

 - 1 teaspoon apple cider vinegar

-- Approximately 5 Tablespoons Gluten-Free Pizza Sauce
+- 5 tablespoons Gluten-Free Pizza Sauce

-- 1/2 small green bell pepper, chopped and sauteéd
+- Green bell pepper, chopped and sauteéd

 Instructions:

-- Top the gluten free pizza dough with your favorite pizza toppings, (sauce, cheese and toppings, a little more cheese, in that order, if you're using cheese).
+- Top the gluten-free pizza dough with your favorite pizza toppings (sauce, cheese and toppings, a little more cheese, in that order, if you're using cheese).

 - Immediately remove the pizza from the pan using a large pizza spatula or 2 regular metal spatulas.
-You may set it on a pizza stone or a large wooden chopping board.
+Set it on a pizza stone or large, wooden cutting board to cool for about 5 minutes.

 Tips